 LL.M. candidates who choose to pursue a Certificate of Specialization in one of eight areas of specialization must earn at least 12 credits in their chosen area.

-UC Hastings LL.M. candidates have access to approximately 130 courses, including 50 seminar courses with limited class sizes.
-The UC Hastings faculty nurtures students to develop their own arguments and express their views freely in a mutually supportive environment.
-Typically, most classes have 50 or fewer students and no class has more than 100 students.
-Few other U.S. law schools have as wide a selection of courses open to LL.M. and J.D. candidates alike.
-Please review the list of available courses on our website.
+We offer LL.M. candidates approximately 175 courses including 50 small seminars.
+Our faculty nurtures students to develop their own arguments and to freely express their views in a supportive environment.
+Typically, most classes have 50 or fewer students and none are larger than 100.
+Few other U.S. law schools have as wide of a selection of courses open to LL.M. and J.D. candidates alike.

 You can review a list of courses in our Course Catalog.
 Please note that certain courses, particularly seminars, may not be offered each year.

 All courses, with the exception of Introduction to Law and Legal Research and Writing for Masters Students, are taken together with UC Hastings Juris Doctor students.

 All LL.M. candidates must attend a 2 week orientation program prior to the beginning of classes.